Complaints Procedures

 i. treat a complaint as having been withdrawn if, in the opinion of the Committee, sufficient information has not been provided by the complainant within a reasonable time to allow a proper investigation to take place.

-7.4 The Committee may dismiss the complaint only if any one (or more) of the grounds set out in Rule 6.4(b) to (i) apply, or if, in the opinion of the Committee a breach has not been established in respect of any of the obligations, and if applicable clauses of the Code, identified in the decision of the Panel under Rule 6.9.
+7.4 The Committee may dismiss the complaint only if any one (or more) of the grounds set out in Rule 6.3(a) to (l) apply, or if, in the opinion of the Committee a breach has not been established in respect of any of the obligations, and if applicable clauses of the Code, identified in the decision of the Panel under Rule 6.13.

 7.5 The intended decision of the Committee on whether to dismiss or uphold the complaint and the reasons for that decision shall be notified to both the respondent and the complainant.
-The complainant and the respondent shall be given the opportunity to make a written submission within thirty (30) days.
+The Committee will provide a reasonable period of time, not exceeding thirty (30) days, for the complainant and the respondent to make a written submission thereon.

 7.6 The Committee shall consider any submissions received under Rule 7.5 and shall finalise its decision.